-If you arrive at the hospital or birthing centre in early labour that is progressing quickly, you can expect some or all of the following:
+When you arrive at the hospital or birthing centre, you can expect some or all of the following:

 Before your baby is born, plan ahead about:

 No one can predict when labour will start.
-One woman can have all the signs that her body is ready to deliver, yet she may not have the baby for weeks.
-Another woman may have no advance signs before she goes into active labour.
+One person can have all the signs that their body is ready to deliver, yet they may not have the baby for weeks.
+Someone else may have no advance signs before going into active labour.
 First-time deliveries are harder to predict.

-Late in your pregnancy, your doctor or midwife will tell you what to do when you think you are in labour.
-Early labour can be different for every woman.
+Late in your pregnancy, your healthcare provider will tell you what to do when you think you are in labour.
+Early labour can be different for every person.
 At first, your contractions may not be regular, and they may happen only now and then.

 You may have signs that early labour is not far off.